-Type of Coverage-Individuals with single coverage had an average rollover of \$1,105, whereas those with family coverage had a \$1,071 average rollover (Figure 28).
+Type of Coverage-Individuals with single coverage had an average rollover of \$1,137 in 2012, whereas those with family coverage had a \$1,112 average rollover (Figure 29).

-Health Behaviors and Health Status-Individuals who smoke had higher rollover amounts than individuals who do not smoke (Figure 29).
+Health Behaviors and Health Status-Individuals who smoke had higher rollover amounts than individuals who do not smoke (Figure 30).
 Those who exercise had slightly higher rollover amounts than those who did not.
-Obese individuals had lower average rollover amounts (\$1,027) than the nonobese (\$1,111).
-There was no difference in account balances by health status.
+Obese individuals had lower average rollover amounts (\$979) than the nonobese (\$1,185).